A Journey with the Washingtons from Farm to Table

 Just for this weekend, the George Washington Hotel is offering a special package to include the dinner, hotel stay, and other culinary ideas for a food destination weekend.
 Begin your visit with a check in and then be shuttled to Audley Farm for the Root to Table Washingtonian event.
 Upon return to the George Washington Hotel, be greeted by “George” himself and learn about his involvement in the Winchester area from the age of 16 as a land surveyor.
 After a five course dinner in George’s Ballroom, wrap up the evening in the Half Note.
 The next morning is breakfast at George’s Food and Spirits.
 Then Taste of Blue Ridge has a wonderful itinerary of food experiences including a local farmer’s market, a hike on the Appalachian Trail, of course visits to wineries and breweries and a list of other fun festival events happening that weekend.
 Check out the special offer at a historic icon for Winchester, Virginia.

-Having just come on board at George’s Food and Spirits, Chef Heather comes from a background of working here in the Shenandoah Valley.
-She has a passion for the local farms in the area.
+Having just come on board at George’s Food and Spirits, Chef Patrick is no stranger to the George’s since he was their executive chef several years ago.
+He has a passion for the local farms in the area.
 Particularly in the area of produce so be prepared to see some vegetarian entrees on this Root to Table event.